overington/dissertation-scattering-amplitudes/dissertation/outline.md

+1. Introduction
+2. Elements of the Lorentz group
   * Lagrangian / Relativistic and non relativistic mechanics
     * The Lagrangian and the action
     * Lagrangian Mechanics
       * Einstein Equation
     * Principle of relativity
       * Reference frames:
       * Intervals:
-* Elements of the Lorentz group
     * Associative:

   * Unitary:
     * Invariance under transformation:
     * Metric: